-Summary of analysis

-The 'dispersed sites' option scores well in relation to the same issues as the 'Strategic Regeneration Area' option, although not to the same extent.
-Again, a potential negative has been identifed in regard to the water environment, however the level and distribution of new development increases the likelihood of mitigation/compensation being achieved.
+Spatial Option Summary of analysis Dispersal of small sites across the County The 'dispersed sites' option scores well in relation Borough (continuation of existing LDP strategy). y). to the same issues as the 'Strategic Regeneratio Area' option, although not to the same extent.
+Housing will be located on a number of sites across Again, a potential negative has been identified in the County Borough (approx. 50-150 dwellings per regard to the water environment, however the level site).
+The majority of these would be situated in the and distribution of new development increases main settlement of Merthyr Tydfil. the likelihood of mitigation/compensation being achieved.